Robert B. Sanderson: Legislative service

 He was first elected to the Assembly for the 1862 session, representing the 3rd Columbia County district (Courtland, Fort Winnebago, Marcellon, Randolph, Scott, Springvale and Wyocena, succeeding James H. Bonney (also a farmer and a Republican).
 He was assigned to the standing committee on railroads.
 He was succeeded in the 1863 term by Yates Ashley, a fellow Republican.

 Sanderson (now living in Poynette) returned to the Assembly for the 1866 session, this time from the 2nd Columbia County district, succeeding Jesse Hand, another farmer and member of the Union Party (the label which the Republicans were using during this era).
 He was assigned to the committees on the expiration and re-enactment of laws; and on agriculture and manufactures.

 In 1867, Sanderson advanced to the Senate to represent the 25th Senate District (Columbia County) (he succeeded Jonathan Bowman in the Senate, and was succeeded in the Assembly by Ira Ford, both of the same party with himself); and was assigned to the committees on roads, bridges and ferries; and on engrossed bills.
 He was also a member of the Board of Regents for the University of Wisconsin.
 He returned in 1868, although by that time the Union Party label had been abandoned; he was assigned to the committees on privileges and elections; on agriculture; and on railroads (chairing the latter).
 He was re-appointed to a new term as a regent, and served in that capacity through 1873, including serving on the executive committee of the Board of Regents.
 He was succeeded in 1869 by fellow Republican William M. Griswold.

 After the legislature

 By 1870, he had moved to "'76 Farm" in Dane County four miles outside of Madison, where he raised Clydesdales, shorthorn cattle and other livestock.
-In 1870, he was the unsuccessful candidate for the 2nd Assembly district of that County against Democrat Knudt Heimdal, with 751 votes to Heidal's 858; his brother Thomas was elected to Robert's old 2nd Columbia County Assembly seat at that same election.
+In 1870, he was the unsuccessful candidate for the 2nd Assembly district of that County against Democrat Knudt Heimdahl, with 751 votes to Heidal's 858; his brother Thomas was elected to Robert's old 2nd Columbia County Assembly seat at that same election.
 In 1871, Robert was one of the directors of the Chicago and Superior Railroad Company.
 He was also involved in the creation of the Madison and Portage Railway.